Andrew-Jones657/andrew-jones657.github.io/Missouri_Redistricting_2022.md

 <p> Below are general criteria used in congressional redistricting.
 These are guidelines rather than hard requirements. </p> <br>

-<p> <em> Communities of Interest </em> is a term used to describe any group of people in a location or area with a shared interest, practice, occupation, lifestye, activities, etc. Many factors can constitute a community of interest: this can be helpful in that it describes qualitative aspects of the underlying population that cannot be observed in census data alone.
-However, as other rules are paramount, it is not always possible to preserve every possible community of interest. </p>
+<p> <em> Communities of Interest </em>(COIs) is a term used to describe any group of people in a location or area with a shared interest, practice, occupation, lifestye, activities, etc.
+COIs can be helpful in that they describe qualitative aspects of the underlying population that cannot be observed in census data alone.
+However, it is not always possible to preserve every possible COI.
+This may be due to COIs overlapping, or other constitutional or statutory requirements superceding potential COIs.  </p>

  <div class="row">
   <div class="column">